projectacrn/acrn-hypervisor/doc/developer-guides/c_coding_guidelines.rst

 Refer to the `GCC 8.3 Manual, Section 6 Extensions to the C Language Family <https://gcc.gnu.org/onlinedocs/gcc-8.3.0/gcc/C-Extensions.html#C-Extensions/>`_.

-C-LE-01: Use of inline Assembly language in C Code is allowed
+C-LE-01: Use of inline Assembly language in C code is allowed
 =============================================================

 This feature refers to section 6.45 in GCC 8.3 Manual.